Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Future of Dharma

 How will dharma reshape business?
-When Buddhism went to the Himalayas the dorje was a weapon of war, it was used to kill people.
+When Buddhism went to the Himalayas the Dorje was a weapon of war, it was used to kill people.
 Now it is a symbol of the awakening mind, skill in action.
-In the same way Tibetan Buddhism transformed the dorje, we can transform business and other organizations.
-We have some early methodologies, such as our own quadruple bottom line that embraces spirituality, environment, economy and social sustainability.
-There is also Peter Senge’s Fifth Discipline, Theory U, and Integral Spirituality that recognize the distinction between spiritual states and levels of psychic maturity.
+In the same way, Tibetan Buddhism transformed the Dorje, we can transform businesses and other organizations.
+We have some early methodologies, such as our own quadruple bottom line that embraces spirituality, environment, economy, and social sustainability.
+There is also Peter Senge’s Fifth Discipline, Theory U, and Integral Spirituality which recognize the distinction between spiritual states and levels of psychic maturity.
 We will also need meaningful communities where people live and work together to shape the modern dispensation.
-In a larger context this will include a planetary view that will include virtual community as an extension of the physical ones.
-Also the internet and smart phones are the great levelers – they democratize the world.
+In a larger context, this will include a planetary view that will include a virtual community as an extension of the physical ones.
+Also, the internet and smartphones are the great levelers – they democratize the world.

 Awakening Principle